jdrury/newsflash/README.md

 + New stories are added to the pre-existing list and announced in a banner message.
 + The treemap now has transition animation.
 + Each breaking news item is sent through NYTIMES article search API.
 Article content is searched for keywords and added as children of the parent entity.
-+ The treemap now has three layers of nodes: root, parent and child.
++ The treemap now has three layers: root, parent and child.

 #####v.0.0.7      [View streams]:                     2 hours
 ?
 Each news item now has a show view that streams respective tweets from Twitter.